srImathE satakOpAya nama:

 Same as nanjIyar‘s introduction.

-nammAzhwAr enjoys bhagavAn‘s auspicious qualities, bhagavAn‘s control over spiritual realm and his divine form (lotus feet) in the first pAsuram.
+nammAzhwAr enjoyed bhagavAn‘s auspicious qualities, bhagavAn‘s control over spiritual realm and his divine form (lotus feet) in the first pAsuram.
 In the second pAsuram, he explained the true nature of bhagavAn being totally distinct from chith and achith.
 In continuing with that, he is explaining the material realm which is also belonging to bhagavAn.
-Though, chAndhOgya upanishath declares “nOpajanam smarannidham sarIram” (a mukthAthmA, after being liberated, will never contemplate about this material realm since he will be fully engaged in blissful activities in spiritual realm), mukthAthmAs would still relish material realm as something that exists for the sport of bhagavAn.
-AzhwAr too, even though being present in this realm only, since he is blessed by bhagavAn himself with blemishless knowledge, he relishes this world as the wealth of bhagavAn.
+Though chAndhOgya upanishath declares “nOpajanam smarannidham sarIram” (a mukthAthmA, after being liberated, will never contemplate about this material realm since he will be fully engaged in blissful activities in spiritual realm), mukthAthmAs would still relish material realm as something that exists for the sport of bhagavAn.
+AzhwAr too, even though being present in this realm only, since he is blessed by bhagavAn himself with blemishless knowledge, relishes this world as the wealth of bhagavAn.

-Just like a king and his wife may be engaged in making a garden and destroying it playfully even though they may have huge wealth (lands, palaces, etc), when srIman nArAyaNan and srI mahAlakshmi glances with their divine vision this material realm becomes manifested and when they glance away, the material realm becomes subtle.
+Just like a king and his wife may be engaged in making a garden and destroying it playfully even though they may have huge wealth (lands, palaces, etc), when srIman nArAyaNan and srI mahAlakshmi glance with their divine vision this material realm becomes manifested and when they glance away, the material realm becomes subtle.
 AzhwAr is enjoying such material realm in this pAsuram.

 இலனது உடையனி தென நினைவரியவன்

 நலனுடை யொருவனை நணுகினம் நாமே.

 pulanodu pulanalan ozhivilan parandha

 an nalanudai oruvanai naNuginam nAmE